Bears Ears National Monument

 Religious Community Statements of Support for the establishment of Bears Ears National Monument

 Creation Justice Ministries has been disappointed by Utah decision-makers' lack of support for the monument vision cast by the Bears Ears Inter-Tribal Coalition.
 To investigate whether these Utah decision-makers' actions reflect the will of their constituents, Creation Justice Ministries commissioned a poll of Utah voters regarding support for proposed Bears Ears national monument.
 Public Opinion Strategies conducted the poll in May 2016 and found 71% of Utah voters support the proposed Bears Ears national monument, while only 20% oppose it.

 See a summary of key findings from the poll.

 See the poll's interview schedule.

-* Make your Facebook profile show your support for Bears Ears National Monument
+* Help raise public awareness.
+Make your Facebook profile show your support for Bears Ears National Monument

 * Watch and share this interactive video to tour Bears Ears National Monument

 * Post on social media at #StandWithBearsEars.